When it comes to restructuring your business, there is a best-practice process you should follow.

 Be aware that any shortcut or procedural misstep could open you up to disputes or claims from disgruntled employees, which could cost you plenty of time and money to settle.

-Numero uno, if you are proposing to restructure all or part of the business and the changes could affect jobs, make sure you have a genuine, justifiable commercial reason for your proposal.
+If you are proposing to restructure all or part of the business and the changes could affect jobs, make sure you have a genuine, justifiable reason for your proposal.

-We’ve seen plenty of Australian employers get into trouble because they either base the restructure on personal or non-commercial reasons (more on this shortly) or they cannot justify the financial imperative for change or its benefits.
+We’ve seen plenty of Australian employers get into trouble because they cannot justify the imperative for change or its benefits.

-Whatever the commercial justification is if it's challenged the Fair Work Commission (FWC) will look very closely at it and they will penalise you if it's not legitimate or if you don't have sufficient evidence to back your arguments.
+Whatever the reason is, if it's challenged the Fair Work Commission (FWC) will look very closely at it and they will penalise you if it's not legitimate or if you don't have sufficient evidence to back your arguments.

-Complete due diligence before you undertake a restructure and make sure you have watertight evidence to support your proposal.
+Complete due diligence before you undertake a restructure and make sure you have solid evidence to support your proposal.

 Learn more about the major change process.